gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DTLS Chunk Key-Management Messages
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
 These user messages MAY contain one or more DTLS records.
-The SCTP stream ID used MAY be any stream ID that the ULP alreay uses, and if not know Stream 0.
+The SCTP stream ID used MAY be any stream ID that the ULP already uses, and if not know Stream 0.
 Note that all fragments of a handshake message MUST be sent with the same stream ID to ensure the in-order delivery.